James-Fleming12/EvidentialHDC/docs/tta_iterations.md

    supcon_vib 0.221, dglsspp 0.214).
 The SupCon's clean-anchoring costs exactly the recoverable shifted direction the oracle needs, reproducing the Iteration-9 robust log autopsy (fog oracle 0.157 vs dg_med 0.176).
  2. **The geometric conditions are fine or better:** snow (0.427, best), wet_ground, beam_missing, motion_blur, cross_sensor all within 0.005 of dglsspp med and above
-   supcon_vib — the ceiling regression is specific to the assignment-collapsed conditions (fog/crosstalk).
+    supcon_vib; the ceiling regression is specific to the assignment-collapsed conditions (fog/crosstalk).
 3. **Fog LP-accuracy is high (0.465) yet the fog LP-mIoU is lowest (0.052):** the continuous space separates classes on fog but with a rare-class starvation that a linear probe does not express; the HDC oracle (0.150) is the honest ceiling.